 The Most Important Step – Just Print and Hang Some Wall Decor Already!

-So whether you choose to incorporate some kid’s art with your free printables like I’ve done in our dining room (above), or hang a meticulous gallery wall with perfectly equidistant spacing, the most important part is that you actually do it.
+So whether you choose to incorporate some kid’s art with your free printables, or hang a meticulous gallery wall with perfectly equidistant spacing, the most important part is that you actually do it.

 Don’t just read this article and save it for later – print some out, grab a hammer, and get some new art on your walls!
 And if you do, share a pic with me over on Instagram @diywithoutfear.
 I’d love to hear from you and see what you did.